liviorobaldo/cjeu-demo/README.md

 </p>

 <p align="justify">
-A description of the SDFTagger library, together with a User Manual, is available on <a href="http://www.liviorobaldo.com/sdftagger.html">My Website</a>.
+A description of the SDFTagger library is available on <a href="http://www.liviorobaldo.com/sdftagger.html">My Website</a>.
 </p>